 As the world pauses and most of the people around the globe retreat to their dwellings to ride out the wave of the coronavirus pandemic, many of us started looking for creative ways of satisfying our wanderlust and enjoying nature during the COVID-19 quarantine.
-Some watch live feed from wildlife cams, others write travel stories about the contents of their bedroom, but I decided to take an actual wildlife-watching journey.
+Some watch live feed from wildlife cams, others write travel stories about the contents of their bedroom.
+But as a wildlife travel blogger, how do you write a killer blog post when you are stuck inside your apartment?
+So I decided to think outside the box and take an actual wildlife-watching journey.
 In my garden.

 An urban garden in Sydney is not exactly a prime wildlife-watching destination, but beggars can’t be choosers.
 And after 2.5 weeks of being cooped up in my apartment, I was ready to be ridiculed by my neighbours for the sake of a little exploratory experience.
 I was going on a garden wildlife safari!